rahulunlimited/sqlserverdocker/README.md

 # Docker Labs
 The exercises in this Lab works with the custom SQL Server images created.
 The custom images contain AdventureWorks and WideWorldImporters database already copied in.
-There are 2 images availabe on the [Docker Hub](https://hub.docker.com/r/rahulunlimited/sqlserver/tags) page:
+There are 2 images available on the [Docker Hub](https://hub.docker.com/r/rahulunlimited/sqlserver/tags) page:
-- 2017-awauto : Image with AdventureWorks database already availble
+- 2017-awauto : Image with AdventureWorks database already available.
+Also has the backups of AdventureWorks and WideWorldImporters.
 - 2017-sampledb : Image with backups of AdventureWorks and WideWorldImporters.
 The backups needs to be restored after the container is created.

 The first set of exercises guides you on how to use the container and custom image.